jmeel14/certification/README.md

 or something went wrong - presumably from my end - in setting it up.
 Either way, you are free to copy, modify, and share your versions, so long as it's useful.

+EVERYTHING PROVIDED HERE IS GIVEN IN AN AS-IS NATURE.
+I SHOULD NOT BE HELD LIABLE FOR ANY DAMAGES RECEIVED BY YOU DUE TO SELF-INFLICTED HARMFUL PROGRAMMING.
+BY USING THIS YOU ACCEPT THAT ANY MODIFICATIONS TO YOUR SYSTEM WERE DONE BY YOUR OWN ACTIONS, AND THAT WHEN YOU RECEIVED THIS CODE, IT WAS NEVER MEANT TO MODIFY YOUR FILESYSTEM - EXCEPT IN THE CONTAINING FOLDER, YOUR PHYSICAL DEVICES, YOUR LOCAL NETWORK'S STABILITY, OR ANY OTHER MISCELLA- NEOUS PROPERTY BELONGING TO YOU.
 ### It should be able to make a certificate for your local machines*

 ### Following components are required: